Law School Case Brief

-New York's current statutory Rule against Perpetuities, found in N.Y.
+New York's current statutory Rule against Perpetuities is found in N.Y.
 Est. Powers & Trusts Law § 9-1.1.
 N.Y.
-Est. Powers & Trusts Law § 9-1.1(a), sets forth the suspension of alienation rule and deems void any estate in which the conveying instrument suspends the absolute power of alienation for longer than lives in being at the creation of the estate plus 21 years.
+Est. Powers & Trusts Law § 9-1.1(a) sets forth the suspension of alienation rule and deems void any estate in which the conveying instrument suspends the absolute power of alienation for longer than lives in being at the creation of the estate plus 21 years.
 N.Y.
 Est. Powers & Trusts Law § 9-1.1(a)(2).
 The prohibition against remote vesting is contained in N.Y.
 Est. Powers & Trusts Law § 9-1.1(b).

 An options to purchase commercial property is not exempt from the prohibition against remote vesting embodied in New York's Rule against Perpetuities.